asbah-amjad/WebDev2-Architecting/documentation.md

 The `setTimeout` is used because `setInterval` can cause buggy calls if view is changed and it is not cleared properly.
 Low interval is used since, server B has low response time.

+### State Persistence

+Because of SPA application, it doesn't have dedicated urls to visit so whenever view changes, it saves the route name to _session storage_.
+If page is reloaded, the application will read the view name and open the view.

 # Backend